Available Third Class Relics

 To learn more about requesting a free card, please click here.

-The relic holy cards we current have printed and available are also listed for convenience in our Etsy Store and eBay page.
-All cards are listed for $1.
-We also have listed select 50-card packs for $10.
+The relic holy cards we currently have printed and available are also listed for convenience in our Etsy Store and eBay page.

 The following relics are currently in our care.
-If you do not see a relic holy card listed for one of these in which you are interested, please send us an email request.
+If you do not see a relic holy card listed for one you are interested in, please send us an email request as we do take custom orders.

 Relics of Our Lord Jesus Christ: